mbevand/ledthemfight/README.md

 # Quick Start Guide

 1. A [Raspberry Pi](https://www.raspberrypi.com/products/) computer is required.
 I recommend installing the [Raspberry Pi OS "Lite" version](https://www.raspberrypi.com/software/) without desktop.
-Or else, with the desktop version you may have to jump through hoops to disable audio device drivers as they [interfere with `rpi-ws281x`](https://github.com/jgarff/rpi_ws281x#limitations)
+Or else, with the desktop version you may have to jump through hoops to disable audio device drivers as they [interfere with the rpi-ws281x library](https://github.com/jgarff/rpi_ws281x#limitations)

 2. Connect the Pi to the LED string:
    * GPIO18 (pin 12) to the LED data input line